The Curse of Passive Data Collection in Batch Reinforcement Learning: An absolute bound on the state-action probability ratios under the uniform logging policy and the uniform mix of deterministic policies

-The inequality in \cref{eq:Prop1proof} is tight under the same condition as before: when there is only one possible path to $(s,a)$ in an MDP and the target policy is the deterministic policy taking the actions in the unique path. \end{proof} From the proof it is clear that the result continues to hold even if the target policy depends on the full history.
+and this completes the proof.
+The inequality is tight when there is only one possible path $(s_0,a_0,s_1,a_1,\ldots,s_t,a_t)$ to $(s_t,a_t)$ in an MDP, the target policy is the deterministic policy taking the actions in the unique path, and the path does not repeat any state. \end{proof}